 Why aren’t East Village and Glasshouse Gardens residents in the zone, yet Chobham Manor residents are?

-East Village & Glasshouse Gardens fall outside of the Park boundary and LLDC ownership.
+East Village & Glasshouse Gardens fall outside of the Park boundary.
 See the link to the boundary map here.

 If Chobham Manor residents pay the FEC towards the upkeep and maintenance of the Park why are standards completely different between Chobham Manor and the rest of the Park?